 Zampa Beach is an attractive beach in central Okinawa Honto that stretches about 200 meters along the western coast.
 The beach consists of a designated swimming area, spots for parasols and volleyball nets.
 There are a number of facilities and water activities available to visitors.

 Swimming season: mid April to October Hours: 9:00 to 17:30 (July and August until 18:00) Admission and parking: Free

 Sunset Beach is located just next to the Mihama American Village, a shopping and entertainment complex in central Okinawa Honto.
 The beach has about 250 meters of shoreline and is located in a small artificial bay on the western shore, making it a good spot to see the sunset.
 There are many facilities and spots for holding barbecues.

 The sea life along the shores of Okinawa Honto is not quite as colorful as around some of Okinawa's smaller islands.
-Nevertheless, there are a few nice snorkeling spots for visitors, who would like to get a closer look at some of the aquatic creatures.
-A couple of them are listed below.
+Nevertheless, there are a few nice snorkeling spots.

 Cape Maeda is located in central Okinawa Honto and is the most popular spot for snorkeling and diving on the island, often busy with groups of snorkelers and divers.
 Maeda's popularity is well founded, as there is a wide variety of marine life in the area, as well as a cave that you can swim into.
 Good facilities are located at the site.